 Mary T. Enslow

-I earned my BFA in sculpture from the University of Washington in 2003.
-My graduating class was the last to work in the CMA (Ceramic and Metal Arts) building before it evolved into its current iteration - 3D4M.
-Back in these remarkable days, we regularly practiced metal casting (mostly iron).
-We would make our sculptures by either carving out of sand bonded with resin or by investing work made from wax or wood or anything that would burn out, into the sand mold.
-Part of the process involved the breaking apart of old cast iron tubs until we had enough material to fill our molds, we would then melt down the metal and pour the newly purified iron in.
+I hold a BFA in Sculpture from the University of Washington, graduating in 2003.
+My cohort was the final group to work in the CMA (Ceramic and Metal Arts) building before its transformation into the 3D4M program.
+During my time there, we engaged in extensive metal casting, primarily using iron.
+We crafted our sculptures by either carving from sand bonded with resin or by investing work created from burnable materials like wax or wood into sand molds.
+A significant aspect of our process involved breaking down old cast iron tubs to gather sufficient material for our molds, which we melted down to create purified iron for casting.

-I primarily studied under masters Norm Taylor and Lauren Grossman.
-My last days as a student were spent in Rome as a member of the 2003 UW Studio Art Program.
+I was fortunate to study under renowned instructors Norm Taylor and Lauren Grossman, and my educational journey culminated in Rome as part of the 2003 UW Studio Art Program.

-After graduating, my first pursuit would be dreaming up and opening Twilight Artist Collective (2005-2012) with Erin Crawford and Cheryl Robinson.
-Here we showcased hundreds of up and coming artists.
+After completing my studies, I co-founded the Twilight Artist Collective (2005-2012) with Erin Crawford and Cheryl Robinson, where we spotlighted hundreds of emerging artists.

-In 2014 I took over ownership of the Georgetown Trailer Park Mall, Purveyors of the Rare and Sublime - where I run an art gallery in a 1951 Spartan Royal Mansion Travel Trailer, showcasing 35 local artists.
-The mission is to give creatives an affordable opportunity to test out their ideas in a supportive and unique marketplace.
+In 2014, I took on the stewardship of the Georgetown Trailer Park Mall, Purveyors of the Rare and Sublime.
+Here, I operate an art gallery housed in a 1951 Spartan Royal Mansion Travel Trailer, showcasing the work of 35 local artists.
+My mission is to foster an accessible and vibrant community for art appreciation, supporting local talents and promoting their creative endeavors.

 Mary T. Enslow Contact Info